jerukan/PyPlume/parcels_configs/README.md

 		"snapshot_interval": 10800,
 	},
-	// this plotting config is only relevant when save_snapshots is true "plotting_config": {
+	// this plotting config is only relevant when save_snapshots is true
+	// if save_snapshots is false, this entire thing can just be null "plotting_config": {
 		// the domain to show in the plot. if null, uses the netcdf file's domain.
 		"shown_domain": {